 Eli Stanoski tried it first.
 He took hold of the bar, squared his legs and squatted down.
 He grunted and started to straighten up.
 But all of a sudden he stopped, because he had come to the end of his arms.
 The bar wouldn’t budge any more than if Eli were trying to lift the world.
 Eli tried again, but he couldn’t do it.

 Then Pete Pussick stepped to the bar.
 Mary Mestrovic secretly hoped that Pete would lift the bar, because she liked Pete very much.
 He rolled up his sleeves, spit on his hands and rubbed them together.
 He squatted down and took hold of the bar.
 He straightened up and the bar rose from the ground.
 When it was about one and three-quarters inches off the ground it started to go back down.
 Pete tried again.
-He got the bar six inches off the ground before it went back down.
-When it hit the floor, the walls of Steve Mestrovic’s house shook like an earthquake had come along.
+He got the bar six inches off the ground before it went back down with a thud.
+When it hit the ground, the walls of Steve Mestrovic’s house shook like an earthquake had come along.

 The Johnstown man stooped to grab the bar, and started to lift.
 His face got as red as the skies above the mills at night.
 His mouth turned white, as white as the limestone that went into the furnaces.
 The sweat dripped off his head and face like the sweat of three men tending an open hearth furnace on a hot day.
 But the dolley bar didn’t budge.
 Finally the Johnstown man let go and stood up, glaring at all the crowd, daring someone to even snicker.
 Then from the back of the crowd came another loud, “Ho ho ho!”